groverkaran/django-comments-tree/docs/tutorial.rst

 In this section we will enable nested comments by modifying :setting:`COMMENTS_TREE_MAX_THREAD_LEVEL` and apply some changes to our ``blog_detail.html`` template.

-We can make use of two template tags, :ttag:`render_xtdcomment_tree` and :ttag:`get_xtdcomment_tree`.
+We can make use of two template tags, :ttag:`render_treecomment_tree` and :ttag:`get_treecomment_tree`.
 The former renders a template with the comments while the latter put the comments in a nested data structure in the context of the template.

 We will also introduce the setting :setting:`COMMENTS_TREE_LIST_ORDER`, that allows altering the default order in which the comments are sorted in the list.
 By default comments are sorted by thread and their position inside the thread, which turns out to be in ascending datetime of arrival.
 In this example we will list newer comments first.